-Our approach to Reading, as well as Literacy and Humanities, is complemented by texts rich in vocabulary often drawing on our literacy heritage.
-To foster a love of reading, carefully chosen texts both inspire and ignite sparks of interest to find out more.
-These texts, set out in our Book Spine and Curriculum Maps, are explored in our timetabled Reading lessons, Literacy lessons or shared as Class Books.
+Our approach to reading, as well as literacy and humanities, is complemented by texts rich in vocabulary often drawing on both our literacy heritage and diverse community.
+To foster a love and enthusiasm for reading, carefully chosen texts both inspire and ignite sparks of interest to find out more and cover a range of genres; fiction, non-fiction, poetry and playscripts.
+These texts, set out in our book spine and curriculum maps, are explored in our timetabled reading lessons, literacy lessons or shared as class books.

 What does our approach to Reading look like in the classroom?